 The Supplemental Executive Retirement Plan ("SERP") is available to qualified US-based Named Executive Officers.
-For those who became participants after January 1, 1998 (including Mr. J. Batten, Mr. Eperjesy, Mr. Feiertag and Mr. Bratel) the supplemental retirement benefit is calculated as the additional benefit that the participant would have received at retirement under the Corporation's frozen Retirement Plan and the Twin Disc, Incorporated Retirement Savings Plan for Salaried Employees ("Salaried Plan"), but for the limitation on compensation used in determining benefits under those plans.
+For those who became participants after January 1, 1998 (including Mr. J. Batten, Mr. Eperjesy, Mr. Feiertag, Mr. Bratel and Ms. Wilcox) the supplemental retirement benefit is calculated as the additional benefit that the participant would have received at retirement under the Corporation's frozen Retirement Plan and the Twin Disc, Incorporated Retirement Savings Plan for Salaried Employees ("Salaried Plan"), but for the limitation on compensation used in determining benefits under those plans.
 In light of the fact that the Salaried Plan is a defined contribution plan with individual accounts, the SERP was amended on July 29, 2010, to restate the SERP benefits of Messrs.
-J. Batten, Eperjesy, Feiertag, and Bratel as individual accounts, with an opening account balance equal to the present value of their SERP benefits as of August 1, 2009.
+J. Batten, Eperjesy, Feiertag, and Bratel and Ms. Wilcox as individual accounts, with an opening account balance equal to the present value of their SERP benefits as of August 1, 2009.
 In addition to annual accruals based on the additional benefit that would be received under the Salaried Plan but for limits on compensation in that plan, the accounts of Messrs.
-J. Batten, Eperjesy, Feiertag, and Bratel will receive interest credits based on the annual rate on 30-year Treasury securities, with a minimum annual interest credit of three percent.
+J. Batten, Eperjesy, Feiertag, and Bratel and Ms. Wilcox will receive interest credits based on the annual rate on 30-year Treasury securities, with a minimum annual interest credit of three percent.

 Any benefits payable under the SERP will automatically be paid in a two-payment deferred lump sum form, under which two equal payments will be made to the participant (or his surviving spouse or named beneficiary if the participant dies prior to all of the payments being made).
-The first payment will be made on the February 1 following the calendar year of retirement, and the second payment to be made on February 1 of the following year.
+The first payment will be made on the February 1 following the calendar year of retirement (or on the date that is six months after retirement, if later), and the second payment to be made on February 1 of the following year.
 The two payments shall be the actuarial equivalent of the annual benefit calculated under the single life annuity form.